 Tips for making them:

 - Refrigerating the dough will help the flavors really come together!
 It also makes all the difference in baking to get that caramelization.
+Letting it sit in the fridge for 12-24 hours will give you all sorts of gut healthy sourdough benefits!
+It will make the dough ferment, meaning you will have cookies that are easier to digest!

 - Topping with flakey sea salt will help bring out the flavor of the cookie without making it salty.
 It just basically enhances the flavor in your mouth!